webqit/oohtml/README.md

 };
 ```

-But just so we keep markup out of application code, we could employ a *named* `<template>` element in our code above:
+But just so we keep markup out of JavaScript code, we could employ a [*named* `<template>` element](https://webqit.io/tooling/oohtml/named-templates) to hold the markup separately:

 ```html
 <head>